ryusu777/dodo-app/README.md

 ### 5. Testing

-- E2E testing with Cypress
-- Unit testing with JEST
+- Manual testing for each test case

 ## Back End